 • 36% of teens use social media “a lot”

-Teens Log On Frequently
+Teens Log on Frequently

 Almost every teen goes online daily.